United Kingdom

 Highly insufficient

-The UK’s international public climate finance contributions are rated “Highly Insufficient.”
-The UK contributions to date have been far below its fair share, and the previous government’s decision to pit climate and development funding against one another is deeply regrettable.
+The UK’s international public climate finance contributions are rated 'Highly Insufficient'.
+The UK’s contributions to date have been far below its fair share, and the government’s cut to development spending from 0.5% of gross national income to 0.3% sets UK climate finance commitments in the opposite direction of where they need to go.
 This needs to be addressed urgently.
 To improve its rating, the UK needs to increase climate finance substantially.
-At present, the UK’s climate finance is not sufficient to improve the fair share rating, and the CAT rates the UK’s overall fair share contribution as “Insufficient”.

 Net zero target